 How Long Do I Have to File a Lawsuit After a Pedestrian Accident in Florida?

-Therefore, even if it has been more than four years since your accident, you should contact an attorney to discuss the details of your case.
+Therefore, even if it has been more than two years since your accident, you should contact an attorney to discuss the details of your case.
 An experienced attorney can inform you if there may be a reason for extending the statute of limitation in your case.

 What are the Driver’s and Pedestrian’s Duty of Care in Pedestrian Accidents?